A Threshold Greedy Algorithm for Noisy Submodular Maximization: Monotone Submodular Maximization

-The algorithm \threshold takes as input a parameter $\alpha \in (0,1)$.
-At all times throughout \threshold, there is a marginal gain threshold value $w$ (that decreases over time) and a partial solution $S$ (which elements are iteratively added to). \threshold proceeds in $\log(\kappa/\alpha)/\alpha$ \textit{rounds}, where each round corresponds to a value of $w$ and a pass through $U$.
-During each round, \threshold iterates through the elements of $U$ and adds $u\in U$ to $S$ if and only if $\Delta f(S,u)\geq w$. \threshold initially sets $w=d=\text{argmax}\{f(\{x\}): x\in U\}$.
-At the end of each round, $w$ is decreased by a factor of $1-\alpha$. \threshold completes once $w$ reaches $\alpha d/\kappa$, or if $S$ has reached the cardinality constraint $\kappa$, whichever comes first.
+The algorithm \alg takes as input a parameter $\alpha \in (0,1)$.
+At all times throughout \alg, there is a marginal gain threshold value $w$ (that decreases over time) and a partial solution $S$ (to which elements are iteratively added). \alg proceeds in $O(\log(\kappa/\alpha)/\alpha)$ \textit{rounds}, where each round corresponds to a value of $w$ and a pass through $U$.
+During each round, \alg iterates through all elements in $U$.
+Since for each $S$ and $u$, the noisy query to the marginal gain ${\Delta f}(S,u)$ is $R$-sub-Gaussian, \alg can use \samp as the subroutine to determine whether to include $u$ to the solution set $S$.
+More specifically, \alg calls the procedure \samplong (\samp) with threshold $w$, approximation error bound $\epsilon$, error probability $\frac{2\delta}{3nh(\alpha)}$ where $h(\alpha)=\frac{\log{(\kappa/\alpha)}}{\alpha}$, random distribution $\mathcal{D}(S,u)$, and sub-Gaussian parameter $R$ as input.
+The worst-case query complexity $N_1$ and confidence interval $C_t$ in \samp are defined as in Theorem \ref{thm:sampling}.

-We now describe \alg.
-Pseudocode for \alg can be found in Algorithm \ref{alg:ATG}. \alg does not have access to a value oracle for $f$, but instead for any $S\subseteq U$ and $u\in U$ can take noisy samples of the marginal gain $\Delta f(S,u)$ via $\mathcal{D}(S,u)$, where $\mathcal{D}(S,u)$ has the properties described in Section \ref{sec:prelim}. \alg takes as input parameters $\epsilon,\alpha,\delta\in (0,1)$. $\alpha$ is analogous to that in \threshold, and controls by how much the threshold decreases at each round. $\delta$ is the probability that the theoretical guarantees will hold if we run \alg. $\epsilon$ is how closely we approximate the true function value in the worst case.